ppconrado/YelpCamp-React-SQL/README.md

 # 401 Unauthorized after login
 ```

+- Sessions are stored in PostgreSQL via `connect-pg-simple` (survives restarts)
 - In production: Verify `FRONTEND_URL` has no trailing slash
 - Check cookie settings: `secure: true` requires HTTPS
 - Verify `trust proxy` is set in production
+- Session table auto-created on first use

 **6. Render backend slow on first request**